• Skip to primary navigation

 This post is sponsored by the California Milk Advisory Board, written by me and as always, all opinions are 100% my own.

-A few weeks ago I told you about the fantastic trip I took with the California Milk Advisory Board to the Bootsma Dairy Farm.
+A while ago I took a trip with the California Milk Advisory Board to the Bootsma Dairy Farm.
 I was hanging out with some very happy cows and getting inspired to make whole milk recipes.

 With the happy Californian cows and their superior milk in mind, the baking began.